Frequently Asked Questions

 If your financial aid does not cover your cost, you have the following options:

-- Payment arrangements with the Business Office.
-For detailed information, please refer to the Business Office website.
+- Payment arrangements with the Office of Student Accounts.
+For detailed information, please refer to the Office of Student Accounts website.

 - Federal Direct Parent PLUS loan for dependent students.
 For detailed information, please refer the Federal Direct Parent PLUS page of the Financial Aid website.